SilkRose/Pony/src/stories/darling-and-date/01-announce-and-ask.md

 Rainbow looks over her shoulder at Fluttershy and Rarity, then spoke to Pinkie.
 "You should ask our friends for help too, I'm sure they'll all love to help, besides, I'm not that good at that stuff, so you'll need more than just me helping."

-Pinkie Pie thought, *That's a great idea.*
+Pinkie thought, *That's a great idea.*

 Looking at Twilight, who had a confused expression on her face, Pinkie asked, "Will you help me and Rainbow plan my date with Rarity?"

-"Yes," Twilight said, "I'm not exactly sure how, but I'll do my best."
+"Yes, I'm not exactly sure how, but I'll do my best."

 "Thank you," Pinkie said, smiling.